bslassey/tigress-threat-model/draft-lassey-tigress-threat-model.md

 ## Receiver
 The user who is the intended recipient and accepts the invitation with the transferred credential.

+## Credential Authority
+The Provisioning Entity {{Tigress-req-03}} that manages the lifecycle of a credential on a device.

 # Attackers and Motivations

 # Threats and mitigations